Samwise-B/cart-pole/readme.md

     - run the state_batch through the NN and select the columns of actions taken (actions for each state according to the net).
 5. Compute V(s<sub>t+1</sub>), aka expected maximum reward for all next states.
 This is stored in ***next_state_values***
     - This is calculated based on the older target network. ***(next_state_values * GAMMA) + reward_batch***, where reward_batch is the current states reward.
-6. Compute the loss via Huber Loss
+6. Compute the loss via Huber Loss applied to the ***temporal difference error***
     - The temporal difference (input to loss function) is calculated as the reward for current state_action pairs minus the expected reward for the next_state_action pairs.
 This is minimised to make the models current reward function converge with the expected reward.
 7. Optimize the model.

+# Hyperparameters
+- BATCH_SIZE: number of transitions sampled from memory
+- GAMMA: discount factor for the Bellman's equation
+- EPS_START: starting value for epsilon (used for probability of random vs policy action)
+- EPS_END: the final value of epsilon
+- EPS_DECAY: the rate of exponential decay (higher means slower)
+- TAU: is the update rate of the target network
+- LR: is the learning rate of the AdamW optimizer